Ty France Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The Twins' 3.71 team ERA ranks third across all MLB pitching staffs.
+- The Twins' 3.75 team ERA ranks third across all league pitching staffs.

-- Twins pitchers combine to surrender 98 home runs (one per game), the seventh-fewest in the league.
+- Twins pitchers combine to give up 99 home runs (one per game), the seventh-fewest in baseball.

-- His last appearance came on Saturday, July 8 against the Baltimore Orioles, when the righty tossed six innings, surrendering six earned runs while allowing six hits.
+- His most recent time out was on Saturday, July 8 against the Baltimore Orioles, when the right-hander threw six innings, surrendering one earned run while allowing four hits.

+- The 28-year-old has a 2.61 ERA and 8.6 strikeouts per nine innings in 14 games this season, while allowing a batting average of .207 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.